 Public health supervision forms can be found here.

-To be eligible to work under public health supervision, a dental hygienist must have an active Iowa license with a minimum of three years of clinical practice experience.
+To be eligible to work under public health supervision, a dental hygienist must have an active Iowa license with a minimum of one year of clinical practice experience.

 When working together in a public health supervision relationship, a dentist and dental hygienist shall enter into a written agreement that specifies the following responsibilities.

 - Be available to provide communication and consultation with the dental hygienist;

 - Have age- and procedure-specific standing orders for the performance of dental hygiene services.
 Those standing orders must include consideration for medically compromised patients and medical conditions for which a dental evaluation must occur prior to the provision of dental hygiene services;

 - Specify a period of time in which an examination by a dentist must occur prior to providing further hygiene services.
 However, this examination requirement does not apply to educational services, assessments, screenings, and fluoride if specified in the supervision agreement; and

 - Specify the location or locations where the hygiene services will be provided under public health supervision.

 - Maintain contact and communication with the dentist providing public health supervision;